One of our keys to success is the ability to hire

 your initial deposit.

-In the event that a student raises more than the cost
+In the event that a student raises more than the total cost

 of the trip, the fundraising money can go toward other costs incurred in